YuSkyBlue/YuSkyBlue/README.md

 <a href="https://hits.seeyoufarm.com"><img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fwhathe-downtown&count_bg=%231A3A87&title_bg=%23007FDC&icon=airplayvideo.svg&icon_color=%23E7E7E7&title=Today&edge_flat=false"/></a></br>
   Hi there 👋
 <br><br>
-I like to "grow" by developing through learning and analysis with people who can <a href="https://available-hamster-6b6.notion.site/Technical-Study-d653d98fe8454cf6a56cca388ed95bd4">communication<a/> with problem things
+I like to "grow" by developing through learning and analysis with people who cancommunication with problem things
 <br><br>
 I am into new skills about Android  and making a Clean Code & <a href="https://github.com/skydoves/DisneyCompose/issues/26">Issue Solving</a>
 </p>